RudyOnRails/ruby_rails_skeleton/README.md

 # Contributors

-Thanks go to Adam Derewecki (@derwiki) for the initial implementation.
+Thanks go to [Adam Derewecki](https://github.com/derwiki) for the initial implementation.